mherrmann/fbs-tutorial/README.md

 # fbs tutorial
-This tutorial is meant for Windows, Mac and Ubuntu.
-You need [Python 3.5](https://www.python.org/downloads/release/python-354/).
+This tutorial shows how you can use fbs to create a simple Python GUI and an associated installer.
+You can follow it on Windows, Mac or Linux.
+The only prerequisite is
+[Python 3.5](https://www.python.org/downloads/release/python-354/).
-(Later versions have known issues and are not yet supported.)
+(Other versions have known issues and are not yet supported.)

 ## Setup
 Create a virtual environment in the current directory: